dieselfox1/fincommerce/docs/theming/theme-development/theme-design-ux-guidelines.md

 Any customization supported by the theme, such as layout options, additional features, block options, etc, should be delivered in the customizer or on block settings for blocks that are included in the theme.

 Themes should not bundle or require the installation of additional plugins/extensions (or frameworks) that provide additional options or functionality.
-For more information on customisation, check out the [WordPress theme customization API](https://codex.wordpress.org/Theme_Customization_API)**.**
+For more information on customisation, check out the [finpress theme customization API](https://codex.finpress.org/Theme_Customization_API)**.**

-On activation, themes shouldn't override the WordPress theme activation flow by taking the user into other pages.
+On activation, themes shouldn't override the finpress theme activation flow by taking the user into other pages.

 ## Branding